-On or about April 14, 2020, an Application for Authorization to Bring a Class Action was filed against Luckin Coffee Inc. by Martin Banoon (the "Applicant") in the Superior Court of Quebec file no. 500-06-001058-201.
+On or about April 14, 2020, an Application for Authorization to Bring a Class Action was filed against Luckin Coffee Inc. by Martin Banoon (the "Applicant") in the Superior Court of Quebee file no. 500-06-001058-201.
 The Applicant seeks authorization to institute a class action on behalf of the proposed class members comprised of holders of Luckin Coffee's ADS, as a result of Fabricated Transactions.
-At the request of the Applicant, the Superior Court of Quebec issued an order staying proceedings pending the Quebec Court of Appeal's decision in an unrelated class action that is expected to address jurisdictional defenses similar to those that Luckin Coffee Inc. may raise in the Banoon class action.
+At the request of the Applicant, the Superior Court of Quebee issued an order staying proceedings pending the Quebee Court of Appeal's decision in an unrelated class action that is expected to address jurisdictional defenses similar to those that Luckin Coffee Inc. may raise in the Banoon class action.
+No liability or loss was recognized as of December 31, 2020 and 2021 and for the year then ended.